fenago/data-analysis-pandas/lab_guides/lab_3.md

 ![](./images/Figure_3.16_B16834.jpg)

-Lastly, we have two columns with data currently being stored as strings that can be represented in a better way for this dataset.
-The `station` and `datatype` columns only have one and three distinct values, respectively, meaning that we aren\'t being efficient with our memory use since we are storing them as strings.
-We could potentially have issues with analyses further down the line.
-Pandas has the ability to define columns as **categorical**; certain statistical operations both within `pandas` and other packages will be able to handle this data, provide meaningful statistics on them, and use them properly.
-Categorical variables can take on one of a few values; for example, blood type would be a categorical variable---people can only have one of A, B, AB, or O.

 Going back to the temperature data, we only have one value for the `station` column and only three distinct values for the `datatype` column (`TAVG`, `TMAX`,